From Farm to Fridge: The Facts About 100 Percent Fruit Juice Processing

 100 percent Orange Juice Processing: Once harvested, oranges are squeezed in a process that is similar to that of a home juicer.
 The juice may be flash pasteurized (pasteurized very quickly and cooled down quickly) to sterilize the juice and ensure that the naturally occurring vitamins and phytonutrients are not harmed.
 This fresh squeezed juice may be made into concentrate by removing the water (water is added back at the time of bottle filling or added by the customer after purchase).
 As oranges are only harvested for a limited period of time (November – June), juice is stored so it is available year round.

 100% Grape Juice Processing: Juice grapes are harvested in late summer and early fall in North America.
 Unlike table grapes and many other fruits, juice grapes do not store well, so they must be processed immediately at the time of picking.
 Once harvested, the grapes are brought into the processing facility, crushed and pressed into juice.
-The juice can either be pasteurized or stored as single strength juice, or it may be concentrated (water removed) and stored.
+The juice can either be pasteurized and stored as single strength juice, or it may be concentrated (water removed) and stored.
 This juice and juice concentrate is stored under refrigeration so that it is available year round.
 At the time of bottling, grape juices (single strength and/or concentrate) are blended together.
 Some 100 percent grape juices are fortified with vitamin C, which is added at this time.
 The juice is then filtered (to make it clear) and pasteurized again just before it goes into the bottle.